 BUS 111 : Business and Financial Mathematics

 This course provides a presentation of mathematical calculations related to business analysis.
 It includes solving for unknowns such as present and future values.
 Selected accounting topics, retailing and consumer mathematics, payroll records, bank statement reconciliations, information concerning corporate stocks and bonds, as well as mutual funds, and business statistics used to make decisions are covered.
 This course emphasizes critical thinking.
 Three class hours per week.
-Competency met: Quantitative and Symbolic Reasoning (4.0) 3 credits Fall, Spring, Summer
+Gen. Ed.
+Competencies Met: Quantitative and Symbolic Reasoning.

 - Develop and manipulate analytic skills to evaluate information regarding retail, consumer, and banking mathematics (i.e. fractions, decimals, percentages).